neilnelson/caffe_memory_test/README.md

 ```
 The bash file records 'free' at the beginning and end.
 30 repeats of the standard mnist are run using the executable build/tools/caffe.
 A log of the last training run is in test/run.log.

-Since this memory log will capture memory used by all programs running on the computer, do not initiate or stop any program while the test is running.
+Since this log will capture memory used by all programs running on the computer, do not initiate or stop any program while the test is running.

 After the 30 repeats are done, get the memory used numbers to the right of